National Park Service

 The Partnership Between NBY and the NPS

-While No Barriers Youth strives to help young people find their place in the world, the National Park Service provides inspirational settings for the exploration, discovery, and contemplation it takes to get there.
-One of NBY’s most successful methods for achieving its mission is to engage youth in learning about environmental issues while also providing the opportunity to make personal connections to the natural world.
+While No Barriers USA strives to help young people find their place in the world, the National Park Service provides inspirational settings for the exploration, discovery, and contemplation it takes to get there.
+One of NBUSA’s most successful methods for achieving its mission is to engage youth in learning about environmental issues while also providing the opportunity to make personal connections to the natural world.
 Through previous projects developed in partnership with NPS, these experiences have often taken place in national parks units.
-NBY, therefore, is committed to a continued partnership with the National Park Service that meshes the missions of both organizations.
+NBUSA, therefore, is committed to a continued partnership with the National Park Service that meshes the missions of both organizations.

 For further information or questions you may have, email Mariah Nelson at email@example.com